-For details, please refer to the "Guidelines of Credit Transfer," which will be provided separately.
+Also refer to the "Guidelines of Credit Transfer," which is provided separately.

 To integrate specialized knowledge, research results, etc. learned in graduate school with practical experience, and to clarify a sense of purpose for specialized knowledge and research.

 Specific goals to be achieved are as follows